kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- on guild web page, sort members by descending rank?
 - show guild name, if there is one on title/descript of feed
 - performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?
 - option to run for one guild only, no ability to register more people, load guilds/members from config file